Code-Institute-Submissions/SnapCards/README.md

 ````
 // StartGame Function -- On starting setup these variables to these values
-    startGame(){
+    startGame = () => {
             // card selector
             this.cardCheck = null;
             // setting the clicks value as 0
             this.totalClicks = 0;
             // pointing the timeremaining value at the totaltime varable
             this.timeRemaining = this.totalTime;
             // setting an empty array for matched cards to go into
             this.matchedCards = [];
             // setting the state of the actions, card is selected to true
             this.selected = true;
             // run card hide function
             this.hideCards();
             // pointing time at timeremaining varable
             this.time.innerText = this.timeRemaining;
             // pointing counter at totalclicks varable
             this.counter.innerText = this.totalClicks;
             //star rating
-        this.starRating = this.counter.innerText;
+            this.starRating = this.totalClicks;
             // setTimeout  function - function to set time to start and triggger shuffle, countdown and selected state
             setTimeout(() => {
-            this.audioController.startMusic();
+                startMusic();
                 this.shuffleCards();
                 this.selected = false;
                 this.countDown = this.startCountDown();
-        },500);
+            }, 500);
         }
 ````

 #### Hide Cards Function
-This function removes the visible and matched values from the cards classlists
+This function removes the visible and matched values from the cards classlists through the use of .map method
 ````
-  // set cards to be hidden by removing the visible class from the HTML and the matched class - this will run when resetting or setting up for the first time
+// set cards to be hidden by removing the visible class from the HTML and the matched class - this will run when restting or         setting up for the first time
-    hideCards(){
+    hideCards() {
-        this.cardsArray.forEach(card => {
+        this.cardsArray.map(card => {
             card.classList.remove('visible');
             card.classList.remove('matched');
         });

     }
 ````

 #### Winning Overlay